Board of Directors

 Treasurer

 Azmach Bekele is from Ethiopia where he graduated with an Accounting bachelor degree in 2011.
 Azmach worked at the Ethiopian Postal Service Enterprise as a Financial Business Manager for more than 14 years.
-He came to the United States of America in 2019, and he works as independent contractor with different delivery companies here.
+He came to the United States of America in 2019, and he works as independent contractor with various delivery companies in the Seattle area.

 John Bancroft